Training Deep Networks from Zero to Hero: avoiding pitfalls and going beyond: Training procedures beyond the basics

 \subsection{Self-supervised Learning}

-Given a task and enough labels, supervised learning can probably solve it really well.
-But large amounts of manually labeled data are often costly, time-consuming, complex and expensive to obtain.
-Sometimes real-world applications require categories that are not present in standard large-scale benchmark datasets, e.g. medical images.
+Given a task and sufficient labels, supervised learning can solve it.
+But large amounts of manually labeled data are often costly and time-consuming to obtain.
+Sometimes real-world applications require concepts that are outside the scope of standard datasets.
 And in some cases, vast amount of unlabelled images is readily available.

-Self-supervision is a form of unsupervised learning where the data itself provides the supervision.
-It relies on pretext tasks that can be formulated using only unsupervised data.
-By producing surrogate labels, those tasks make use of those generated labels to guide the learning process.
-We can think that those models predict part of the data from other incomplete, transformed, distorted or corrupted parts.
-These models are able to learn useful image representations in order to solve those tasks and achieve state-of-the-art performance when we consider methods that rely only on unlabeled images, benefiting almost all types of downstream tasks.
-Most models "learn to compare", using some kind of contrastive learning strategy.